fbielejec/fbielejec.github.io/_posts/2026-07-12-household-chat-and-rag-mcp.md

 Only `:3000` faces the LAN. `:8082` (MCP), `:6334` (Qdrant) and `:8080` (the model) all stay loopback. `ep-rag-mcp` is deployed exactly like `llama-server` -- a loopback systemd unit, `Restart=always`, enabled at boot.

-# <a name="routing"/> Tool cal routing: native tool-calling vs. classify-then-answer
+# <a name="routing"/> Tool call routing: native tool-calling vs. classify-then-answer

 The household model needs a way to decide whether a message even needs the RAG.
 <!-- Retrieving on a question the model already knows is not free -- the grounding prompt then forces "I don't know" onto an answerable question.
 So the routing decision matters. -->